9 FAM 302.12

 9 FAM 302.12-2(B)(3) (U) Distinguishing Current Practice from Advocacy, Belief, or Past Practice

 (U) The applicant must intend to actually practice polygamy in the United States to be ineligible.
 The applicant's mere advocacy of or belief in the practice, or the fact that the applicant in the past may have practiced polygamy, would not be sufficient to render a finding of ineligibility.
 To sustain an ineligibility, an officer would have to find the applicant will maintain a married relationship with more than one spouse while in the United States.
-If one spouse is traveling with the applicant while the other spouse remains overseas, the applicant can only be found ineligible, if you believe the applicant will continue a relationship with the left-behind spouse - for example visiting the spouse, providing financial support, keeping in phone contact.
+If one spouse is traveling with the applicant while the other spouse remains overseas, the applicant is ineligible if you believe the applicant will continue a relationship with the left-behind spouse, such as visiting the spouse, providing financial support, keeping in phone contact.
 If an applicant is legally married to a second spouse, but maintains no active relationship with that spouse, then that would not be practicing polygamy and would not sustain an INA 212(a)(10)(A) ineligibility.
 However, if the applicant is applying for a spousal-based visa category, the existence of a valid marriage may make them unqualified for the visa, even if they are not found ineligible under INA 212(a)(10)(A), as indicated in 9 FAM 302.12-2(B)(4).

 9 FAM 302.12-2(B)(4) (U) Applicants Coming to the United States to Practice Polygamy